berylliumsec/orionOps/README.md

 ### Executing the docker image

 To run zap against a url, run the following command, replacing the url with the target url.
-The results will be outputted to whatever directory you specify (in this case)
+The results will be outputted to whatever directory you specify.

 ```bash
 docker run -v "$(pwd)":/RESULTS berryliumsec/petusawo:latest \